About the Breivogel Ponds Conservation Area

 About a third of the parcel is wooded.
 A path from the old gravel road on the north side of the ponds leads into the woods.
 The trail runs along the back side of the property and then branches off into the 70-acre Shallow Pond Woodlands, where a new network of trails was created by Eagle Scout candidate Coleby Andrade in the summer of 2019.
 Hikers can loop through the woods and come back out to the old open gravel mining area.

 After the town purchased the property in 2000, funds were set aside to restore the open expanse of the sand and gravel mining pit.
 Left alone, growth would eventually come back, but Mr. Breivogel proposed a restoration plan of several different habitats and contributed to the fund.
-In spring of 2016, the town Conservation Department, with assistance from The 300 Committee, at long last began the restoration process with the creation of five vernal pools in about a 2-acre area, followed by the establishment of sandplain grassland habitat on an additional 15 acres.
+In spring of 2016, the town Conservation Department with assistance from The 300 Committee at long last began the restoration process.
+Five vernal pools in about a 2-acre area were created, followed by the establishment of sandplain grassland habitat on an additional 15 acres.
 The restoration project was guided by Tom Biebighauser, a Kentucky-based wetland ecologist who has helped develop similar vernal pool systems in other parts of Cape Cod as well as overseas.

-The five vernal pools were each dug to a different depth to suit the variety of species that will be be introduced there.
+The five vernal pools were each dug to a different depth to suit the variety of species introduced there.
 These include Eastern spadefoot toads and spotted salamanders.
 Other species that the new habitats are aimed to attract include frogs, box turtles, dragonfiles and numerous bird species.